 - 12 credits in HIST 4000 series

 - 18 credits in HIST, upper-year

 - 30 elective credits

+- Minimum grade of 60% required.

 BACHELOR OF ARTS (non-honours) Combined Major HISTORY

 Please refer to the general regulations pertaining to combined four-year programs.
 The History requirements for the combined non-honours are: